1. Home

 • Improve your home security

-• Pay a higher excess
+• Pay a higher voluntary excess

 • Install flood barriers

-• Pay for your insurance annually, if you can
+• Pay for your insurance annually

 • Compare tenants insurance

-Install flood barriers, if you live in an area prone to flooding.
-Get your landlords permission first – it may be something they can help arrange.
+Install flood barriers if you live in an area prone to flooding.
+Get your landlord's permission first – it may be something they can help arrange.

 Compare tenants insurance policies by shopping around to find the best deal for your needs and budget.